 However, if you're using multiple lenders to find the best home mortgage option, and each one has to pull a hard inquiry, those are looked at differently.
 It could be a financially sound decision to shop with multiple lenders instead of going with the first one that you find, and the credit companies don't want to punish you for doing so.
 Credit bureaus expect rate shopping, so they typically consider all requests made within a 45-day window as a single hard inquiry.
 Instead of knocking off points for each inquiry, they will be consolidated.

 This gives homebuyers a wide enough period of time to work with various lenders and find the best pre-approval option.
 Just because a hard inquiry can damage your credit by a couple of points shouldn't stop you from shopping around for home mortgages.
-Once you're serious about buying a home, the pre-approval process is the next step.
+Once you're serious about buying a home, the is the next step.
 Interested in learning more?
-Contact us for additional information about mortgage solutions at Seacoast Bank.
+Contact an experienced mortgage lender to get started.